The Dentist Will See You Now. But Should You Go?

 Can't completely eliminate the coronavirus transmission risk

-Dr. Gregory Poland, an infectious disease specialist at the Mayo Clinic and a spokesman for the Infectious Diseases Society of America says he thinks some infections in dental settings are likely to be inevitable.
+Dr. Gregory Poland, an infectious disease specialist at the Mayo Clinic and a spokesman for the Infectious Diseases Society of America, says he thinks some infections in dental settings are likely to be inevitable.

-"But the hope is that recommendations for their practices that all dentists should be following will mitigate that risk," says Poland.
+"But the hope is that recommendations for their practices that all dentists should be following will mitigate that risk," Poland says.

 The concern about the risk of transmission of COVID-19 during a visit to the dentist is understandable.
-Dental settings have "unique characteristics that warrant specific infection control considerations," says Michele Neuburger, a dental officer for CDC's Division of Oral Health, and a member of CDC's COVID-19 Response Infection Prevention Control Team.
+Dental settings have "unique characteristics that warrant specific infection control considerations," says Michele Neuburger, a dental officer for the CDC's Division of Oral Health and a member of the CDC's COVID-19 Response Infection Prevention Control Team.

-"Dental health care personnel use instruments such as dental [drills], ultrasonic scalers and air-water syringes that create a visible spray that can contain particle droplets of water, saliva, blood, microorganisms and other debris," says Neuburger.
+"Dental health care personnel use instruments such as dental [drills], ultrasonic scalers and air-water syringes that create a visible spray that can contain particle droplets of water, saliva, blood, microorganisms and other debris," Neuburger says.

 Large droplets can land directly on others in the exam room and can contaminate frequently touched surfaces.
 The spray could also include small "aerosolized" droplets of COVID-19 if a patient has the virus.
-And those droplets can remain in the air for up to three hours, according to some estimates, potentially spread the virus to dental staff or the next patient unless stringent precautions — such as PPE for staff and disinfection of the treatment room, instruments and surfaces between patients — aren't taken.
+And those droplets can remain in the air for up to three hours, according to some estimates, and potentially spread the virus to dental staff or the next patient unless stringent precautions — such as personal protective equipment for staff and disinfection of the treatment room, instruments and surfaces between patients — aren't taken.

-No cases of COVID-19 traced to dental offices, so far
+No cases of COVID-19 traced to dental offices so far

-Despite these potential risks, the good news is that both the World Health Organization and the CDC say there have been no confirmed cases of COVID-19 transmitted in a dental office, so far.
+Despite these potential risks, the good news is that both the World Health Organization and the CDC say there have been no confirmed cases of COVID-19 transmitted in a dental office so far.
 And that includes follow-up by the CDC of news reports suggesting such infections, Neuburger says.

-In mid-May, in sync with the American Dental Association, the CDC issued more guidance for dental practices — guidance that continues to be periodically updated.
+In mid-May, in sync with the American Dental Association, the CDC issued more guidance for dental practices, which continues to be periodically updated.

 Ron Greenberg, 62, a computer science professor at Loyola University in Chicago, returned to his dentist in early June.
 "I have been nervous about going anywhere since mid-March," he says.
 But when he finally screwed up the courage for his delayed checkup, the dental office had "lots of procedures in place" that made him feel better.
 A member of the staff called with a list of questions about his health a few days before the appointment, then again on the day of his checkup.

-Greenberg was told to call the receptionist from his car when he arrived, and then wait to let a staffer open the office's front door — so he didn't even need to touch a doorknob.
+Greenberg was told to call the receptionist from his car when he arrived and then wait to let a staffer open the office's front door — so he didn't even need to touch a doorknob.

 "They led me straight to the hand sanitizer," he says.
 "Next was a temperature check. ...
-Everybody wore masks, until I had to take mine off for them to work on me.
+Everybody wore masks until I had to take mine off for them to work on me.
 And the hygienist and dentist had full face shields for when they were working close in."

 Greenberg says he was confident enough after experiencing all those extra precautions to schedule a follow-up appointment for several days later to repair a chipped tooth.